nanaeasiedu/generator-express-simple/README.md

 ```

 ## Usage
 generator-express-simple has now support for mvc-style apps.

-To use the mvc scaffolder, just run
+In fact, the default is mvc but you will still be asked.

 ```shell
 yo express-simple [appname] --mvc